sanjaiyan-dev/util-easy/Readme.md

 - `callback`: The function to be memoized.
 - `optimistic`: Set to `true` for optimistic memoization and `false` for pessimistic memoization.

+### `lowPriority(callback: IdleRequestCallback): void`

+Runs a low-priority task using either `requestIdleCallback` or `queueMicrotask`.

+### `lowPriorityWithTimeout({ callback, timeout }: LowPriorityWithTimeoutParams): void`

+Runs a low-priority task with a timeout.

+- `callback`: The function to be executed.
+- `timeout`: Timeout in milliseconds.

 ## Note: Early Development Stage

-This package is currently in a very early stage of development.
-Contributions and feedback are welcome!
+The `util-easy` package is currently in a very early stage of development, with much more to come.
+Both session storage and local storage create a copy in the cache for even faster access.
+The memoize function runs tasks in the background without blocking to update the cache if the optimistic parameter is set to true.

 Feel free to contribute to the project on [GitHub](https://github.com/sanjaiyan-dev/easy-util) or reach out on [Instagram](https://www.instagram.com/sanjaiyan_dev/) for any inquiries or collaborations.

 ## License